microsoft/PowerPlatformConnectors/certified-connectors/My Acclaro/intro.md

 ### Presenting Tokens with Requests

 Each API request must present a valid token.
-This is placed in the “Authorization” HTTP header with the “Bearer” schema, in a format such as:
+This is placed in the “Authorization” HTTP header with the “Bearer” schema.

-`Authorization: Bearer eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJzdWIiOiIxIiwidmVyIjoiMSJ9.zOrp1SSnBGwlCQMxlEz9rjh-ddThYVuroD9JJmxOgBw+`

 ### Token Revocation